 Many of the interactive features inherent in the web interface, e.g., the visualization tools, are not available via the API.

 The input parameters are specified by standard parameter/value pairs.
 For example, "locstr=m101" specifies the search center of the subset images.
-A query that just specifies this location and nothing else looks like http://irsa.ipac.caltech.edu/applications/finderchart/servlet/api?locstring=m101 This query does not specify either the sizes of the images or the survey names, so the default values of all the rest of the parameters are used.
+A URL that just specifies this location and nothing else looks like https://irsa.ipac.caltech.edu/applications/finderchart/servlet/api?locstring=m101 This query does not specify either the sizes of the images or the survey names, so the default values of all the rest of the parameters are used.

-The output is (generally) an XML document containing the URL of the corresponding interactive Finder Chart search results, and the URLs that point to the individual retrieved FITS images and the corresponding PNG images (both small and large).
-You can specify a parameter if you just want one file type from the search results.
+The output (saved in out.xml in the command above) is an XML document containing the URL of the corresponding interactive Finder Chart search results, and the URLs that point to the individual retrieved FITS images and the corresponding PNG images (both small and large).

 Note that when you parse the XML file, you will be looking for URLs.
 To retrieve a URL using wget or curl, you should enclose the URL in quotes.
-Here are some examples of the URLs you can pull from the XML fles, which also demonstrate the use of quotes around URLs for wget or curl:
+Here are some examples:

 The following table has the one required parameter (locstr) first, and then the rest of the parameters in alphabetical order.